FAQs

 What are the application and background check fees?

-The application fee for a permanent license or locum tenens license is $200.00.
-The background check fee is currently $41.25.
+As of August 1, 2023, the initial application and licensure fee for a permanent license is $405.
+The background check fee is $40.
 The application fee is payable online via credit card.
-A separate money order must be submitted for the background check fee.
-The money order must be in U.S. funds and payable to the Office of the Attorney General and mailed to the Board office with your two required fingerprint cards.
+A separate check or money order must be submitted for the background check fee, made payable to the Office of the Attorney General and mailed to the Board office with your two required fingerprint cards.

 I am using FCVS.
 Do I have to complete the application?